tarot0410/SECANT/README.md

 ## Datasets

 A collection of datasets are available with SECANT.
+All the data are pre-processing by scVI.

 ### Public data:
 <table>